mikhail-shkaralevich/mikhail-shkaralevich.github.io/projects/web-password-generator.md

 <hr>

 ## What I learnt
-It was my first web-app written in Django, so I learn more about the features of the framework.
-I also wanted to be able to access the app from any network, so I had to set up VPN on my home network, which was a good excercise to learn more about networking.
+It was my first web app written in Django, so I learned more about the features of the framework.
+I also wanted to be able to access the app from any network, so I had to set up a VPN on my home network, which was a good exercise to learn more about networking.

 Source: <a href="https://github.com/mikhail-shkaralevich/django3_password_generator"><i class="large github icon "></i>mikhail-shkaralevich/password_generator</a>